QuantumXenon/origins-plus-plus/.github/ISSUE_TEMPLATE/future-suggestion.md

 ---
 name: Future Suggestion
-about: A suggestion for the future
+about: A suggestion for something to add in the future
 title: "[Future Suggestion]"
 labels: 'suggestion'
 assignees: QuantumXenon